bfetler/project_management/README.md

 + *If resources are cut:* Increase schedule to get the same amount of work done.

 ##### 5. Work Breakdown Structure
-Define what the team will do, as much as possible.
+Define what the team will do.
+Outline the phases of the project needed to have a viable product.
 + Brainstorm ideas (usually at the start of project or phase).
 + Define user stories, what customers want.
-May be broken into individual interations:
+May be broken into individual interactions:
     + Customer A
     + looking for item B
     + visits web page W